yigbt/MOD-Finder/README.md

 transcriptomic, proteomic, and metabolomic layer.

 The webapp is available at [UFZ](https://webapp.ufz.de/mod_finder/), but the code can be run as a local stand-alone application.
+To do so, just clone this repository and follow the instructions described under 'Prerequisites'.

 ## Prerequisites